What is a PAD?

-The California Mental Health Services Oversight and Accountability Commission (MHSOAC) included PADs as part of their 2020–2023 Strategic Plan.
-Seven counties have opted to initiate this multi-county Innovation project to test the feasibility of using Psychiatric Advance Directives (PADs).
-This supports a statewide movement to create a standardized, sustainable PADs process.
+The California Mental Health Services Oversight and Accountability Commission (MHSOAC) included Psychiatric Advance Directives as part of their 2020–2023 Strategic Plan.
+Seven counties have opted to initiate this multi-county Innovation project to test the feasibility of using Psychiatric Advance Directives.
+This supports a statewide movement to create a standardized, sustainable Psychiatric Advance Directive process.
 The goal of the Innovation project is to help counties improve access to personal, health, and daily life care, the appropriateness and quality of care, preservation of the individual’s life goals and preferences, and to improve positive outcomes for people at risk of involuntary care, homelessness, unnecessary hospitalizations, and involvement with the criminal justice systems, at all stages of life.

-PADs have the potential to enhance individual independence for persons with mental health needs and related conditions.
+Psychiatric Advance Directives have the potential to enhance individual independence for persons with behavioral health needs and related conditions.
 The benefits of this early advocacy include:

 • Allowing individuals to take responsibility for their recovery